yuja/jj/docs/config.md

 You can check whether Watchman is enabled and whether it is installed correctly using `jj debug watchman status`.

+Note: `watchman` heavily uses `inotify` and sets up a user watch per-file.
+On large repositories, this may cause `watchman` to fail and commands like `jj status` to take longer than expected.
+If you experience this run `jj debug watchman status` and tune your `inotify` limits.

 ## Snapshot settings

 ### Paths to automatically track